awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/troubleshooting.md

     ```

 For more information about how to verify that your Python script outputs log messages, see [Monitor AWS IoT Greengrass logs](monitor-logs.md)\.

+### com\.aws\.greengrass\.componentmanager\.plugins\.docker\.exceptions\.DockerLoginException: Error logging into the registry using credentials \- 'The stub received bad data\.'<a name="docker-login-stub-received-bad-data"></a>

+You might see this error in the Greengrass nucleus logs when the [Docker application manager component](docker-application-manager-component.md) tries to download a Docker image from a private repository in Amazon Elastic Container Registry \(Amazon ECR\)\.
+This error occurs if you use the `wincred` [Docker credential helper](https://github.com/docker/docker-credential-helpers) \(`docker-credential-wincred`\)\.
+As a result, Amazon ECR is unable to store the login credentials\.

+Take one of the following actions:
++ If you don't use the `wincred` Docker credential helper, remove the `docker-credential-wincred` program from the core device\.
++ If you use the `wincred` Docker credential helper, do the following:

+  1. Rename the `docker-credential-wincred` program on the core device\.
+Replace `wincred` with a new name for the Windows Docker credential helper\.
+For example, you can rename it to `docker-credential-wincredreal`\.

+  1. Update the `credsStore` option in the Docker configuration file \(`.docker/config.json`\) to use the new name for the Windows Docker credential helper\.
+For example, if you renamed the program to `docker-credential-wincredreal`, update the `credsStore` option to `wincredreal`\.

+     ```
+     {
+       "credsStore": "wincredreal"
+     }
+     ```

 ## AWS Command Line Interface issues<a name="aws-cli-issues"></a>